 Bringing the museum into the 21st Century

-We are now on track to open our doors this October, with a reimagined immersive visitor experience and 11 new galleries showing how people have triumphed over disease – and how we can keep making our world better, together.
+With a reimagined immersive visitor experience and 11 new galleries showing how people have triumphed over disease – and how we can keep making our world better, together.

 More than 20 years after the museum first opened, this is a fantastic opportunity to improve our most popular exhibitions to make them even better, and to create brand new displays.